hadcl4/Box86-Manager/README.md

 *CLI tool for managing Box86 and Box64*

 ## Install
 The only requirement for running `box86-manager` is `bash`.
 Most Linux systems use this, so you most likely won't need to install anything prior.
+Also make sure you're using a <b>Debian or Ubuntu</b> based distro.

 First clone the repo (using git or the .ZIP, it doesn't matter), and run the following commands: